Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder

-In order to investigate the long-term behavior of the model we examine the statistics of the system over 160 LTUs of unseen test data until the statistics converged and are shown in Figure~\ref{fig: KS_Stats}.
-The time-averaged kinetic energy spectrum of the predictions is presented in Figure~\ref{fig: KS_Stats} (left) which provides the distribution of energy in different scales of the flow.
-We can observe that the MZ-AE is able to accurately capture energy on large scales while the linear model without memory corrections deviates from the actual spectrum.
-Further, the MZ-AE model is able to capture the long-term statistics of the flow as can be seen from the kinetic energy distribution in Figure~\ref{fig: KS_Stats} (middle) and the cross-correlation function (CCF) of the solution at coordinates $x=0$ and $x=1$ in Figure~\ref{fig: KS_Stats} (right).
-The model without memory corrections significantly fails to capture the kinetic energy distribution showing its inability to predict the long-term dynamics for chaotic systems.
+To investigate the long-term behaviour of the model, we examine the statistics of the system over $160$ LTUs ($15,000$ timesteps) of unseen test data until the statistics converged and are shown in Figure~\ref{fig: KS_Stats}.
+The time-averaged kinetic energy spectrum of the predictions is presented in Figure~\ref{fig: KS_Stats} [Left] which provides the distribution of energy in different scales of the flow.
+We can observe that the MZi-AE NRNN is able to accurately capture energy on large scales while MZ-AE GFDc and MZi-AE LRNN deviate less than Koopman-AE from the true spectrum.
+Further, the MZi-AE NRNN model can capture the long-term statistics of the flow as can be seen from the kinetic energy distribution in Figure~\ref{fig: KS_Stats} [Right].
+MZ-AE GFDc and MZi-AE LRNN both converge near the mean of the dynamics over the long term.
+By contrast, the Koopman-AE model fails to accurately capture the kinetic energy distribution.

-The $L_2$ norm of the contribution to the observables is presented in Figure \ref{fig:KS_latent_and_KE} (Left) which shows that the MZ-AE linear operator captures the dominant energy dynamical structures in the latent space while the memory model provides low energy corrections to keep it on the desired trajectory.
-We analyze the eigenvalues of the MZ-AE linear operator and the linear operator without memory correction in Figure \ref{fig:KS_Eigenvalues}.
-It is observed that the majority of the eigenvalues of the MZ-AE linear operator have a negative growth rate and are marginally stable which is desired for the dynamics on the attractor of the system.
-However, the eigenvalues of the linear operator without memory are highly damped (larger negative $Re(\lambda)$) which makes it unable to stay on the true trajectory for longer time units.
-Additionally, the disparity in the spectrum of the two linear operators indicates that memory correction has an impact on the nature of the aproximated Koopman modes.
-Further analysis of this effect is necessary and will be a part of our future work.
+Finally, we analyse the eigenvalues of the MZi-AE NRNN Markov operator and the approximate Koopman operator obtained using Koopman-AE in Figure \ref{fig:KS_Eigenvalues}.
+It is observed that the majority of the eigenvalues of the MZi-AE NRNN Markov operator have a negative growth rate and are marginally stable which is desired for the dynamics of the attractor of the system.
+However, the eigenvalues of the Koopman-AE operator are highly damped (larger negative $Real(\lambda)$) which explains the reason behind the decay of the dynamics close to zero.